Xinyuan-LilyGO/T-Display-S3/README.md

 ## Quick question and answer

 1. The TFT_eSPI library used does not display properly?
 > The TFT_eSPI library needs to modify some settings.
 It has been modified in the lib.
 Please use this library or add Micky_commit.patch to the local library.
+> Drag and drop all files in the lib directory directly into the [`C:\Users\YourName\Documents\Arduino\libraries`] directory

 ## Tips